On the Theoretical Limitations of Embedding-based Link Prediction: Related work

 \section{Related work}

-\paragraph{Rank bottlenecks} Rank bottlenecks in output layers of neural networks were first studied in \emph{softmax models} for language modelling~\cite{yang_breaking_2017}.
-If the task is to predict a single best completion for a query, low-rank constraints are less problematic~\cite{grivas_low-rank_2022}.
-However, to predict a distribution over the vocabulary or all plausible completions of a prompt, rank bottlenecks severely limit the expressivity of the model. \cite{yang_breaking_2017} proposed a mixture of softmaxes as an output layer to break the rank bottleneck in language modelling. \cite{yang_mixtape_2019} proposed a variant, more scalable mixture model, whereas \cite{kanai_sigsoftmax_2018,ganea_breaking_2019} proposed alternative non-linearities. \cite{grivas_taming_2023} explored rank bottlenecks in clinical and image \emph{multi-label classification} and proposed a discrete Fourier transform output layer to guarantee a minimum number of label combinations to be feasible.
-To the best of our knowledge, we are the first to study rank bottlenecks in the context of KGC.
-Earlier works~\cite{trouillon_knowledge_2017,kazemi_simple_2018,balazevic_tucker_2019} have given theoretical guarantees on the expressivity of KGE models, but the provided conditions on the embedding dimension (e.g., $d \geq |\cE|$) are unrealistic for large datasets.
-Recent work~\citep{arakelyan_complex_2021,arakelyan_adapting_2023,harzli_whats_2023,gregucci_is_2024} has also emphasised the importance and lack of well-distributed output scores of KGE models for downstream reasoning.
+\paragraph{Rank bottlenecks} Rank bottlenecks in output layers of neural networks were first studied in \emph{softmax models} for language modelling~\citep{yang_breaking_2017}.
+If the task is to predict a single best completion for a query, low-rank constraints are less problematic~\citep{grivas_low-rank_2022}.
+However, to predict a distribution over all plausible completions, rank bottlenecks severely limit the expressivity of the model. \citet{yang_breaking_2017} proposed a mixture of softmaxes as an output layer to break the bottleneck in language modelling. \citet{yang_mixtape_2019} proposed a variant, more scalable mixture model, whereas \citet{kanai_sigsoftmax_2018,ganea_breaking_2019} proposed alternative non-linearities. \citet{grivas_taming_2023} explored rank bottlenecks in clinical and image \emph{multi-label classification} and proposed a discrete Fourier transform layer to guarantee a minimum number of label combinations to be feasible.
+Finally, \citet{weller2025retrieval} explored rank bottlenecks in information retrieval for document ranking.

-\paragraph{Object prediction without vector-matrix multiplication} Translation-based KGE models~\cite{bordes_translating_2013,wang_knowledge_2014,lin_learning_2015,sun_rotate_2019} score objects using distance metrics like $\lVert \bh_{s,r} - \be_o \rVert$, where relations act as geometric transformations (translations or rotations) in vector space.
-Translational models are interpretable and fast but are generally not fully expressive.
-Region-based models~\cite{abboud_boxe_2020} replace vector translations with geometric containment.
-Entities are embedded as points and relations as boxes.
-Scoring is based on whether objects lie within the box defined by the subject and relation.
-Box embeddings prioritise spatial interpretability and complex inference patterns (e.g., hierarchical rule injection).